RecipieFinderProject/Milestone-1/README.md

   - [X] App Overview: Description and evaluation
   - [X] App Spec: User features, Chosen API(s), User Interactions
   - [X] Wireframe image(s)

-The following BONUS features are implemented:

-- [ ] Added digital wireframe/mockup image(s)
-- [ ] Added a Video/GIF of an interactive prototype

-The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve your submission!

 ## Notes